https://edibotopic.com/blog/feed.xml

 Apartment in Aberdeen city, Scotland

 Aberdeen is not a fashionable city but I liked it.
-There's a beach at the city's edge with carnival attractions and oil rigs in the distance.
-A strange configuration.
+There's a beach at the city's edge with carnival attractions and oil rigs in the distance — a strange configuration.

 We never met the absentee landlord and never got our deposit back.

-Tiny studio in Sunday's Well, Cork city, Ireland
+Studio in Sunday's Well, Cork city, Ireland

 An unusual man in my building once invited me into his place when I came home.
 He asked me to sit down on the couch and then he did a nunchuck demonstration — it wasn't very good and I was nervous for both of us.
 Afterwards he gave me a large block of government cheese that he no longer wanted and said goodnight.
 I never saw him again.